neoascetic/status.githack.com/README.md

 3. **Automated checks**
    - GitHub Actions will be set up automatically — no extra steps required.
    - The workflow will start checking your services and updating `log.csv` on the `log` branch.
+   - You'll receive email notifications when checks fail (configured in your GitHub settings).
 4. **Share your status page**
    - Your status dashboard is instantly available at:
      ```